zptr1/stck/IDEAS.md

 proc write :: n n ptr-to      do ... end proc read  :: n ptr-to   -> n do ... end
 ```
-In this example, the `write` procedure accepts a value of any type, and a typed pointer, which would be required to have the exact same type as the provided value.
-So, for example, calling `write` providing an integer would require a typed pointer to an integer.
+In this example, the `write` procedure would accept a value of any type and a typed pointer which would be required to have the exact same type as the provided value.
+So, for example, calling `write` providing an integer would require a typed pointer to an integer, and providing any other pointer would result in a compilation error.

-Same goes for `read` - it accepts a typed pointer of any type, and returns the value of the exact same type.
+Same goes for `read` - it'd accept a typed pointer of any type, and return the value of the exact same type.
 For example, calling `read` providing a typed pointer to a boolean would return a boolean.

 This will be restricted to primitive types only, and untyped pointers **will not** be allowed.